aditya00025/Rental-Asset-Performance-Analysis/README.md

 ## Case Study Report

 All findings, analysis approach, and recommendations are documented in:
-`Data-Driven Case Study on rentKar.pdf`
+`Data-Driven Case Study on rental assets.pdf`